Judaism and Mormonism: Baptism for the dead

 A longtime practice of the LDS Church has been to vicariously baptize their relatives, stemming from the belief that all individuals must receive all saving ordinances to achieve exaltation.
 Under church theology, vicarious performance of the ordinance of baptism and other temple ordinances does not automatically make a deceased individual a Latter-day Saint, but rather allows the person (believed by Latter-day Saints to be alive in the afterlife) the option of freely accepting or rejecting the ordinances performed on their behalf.
 Latter-day Saints do not claim the power to compel acceptance of vicarious ordinances or change a deceased person's religious affiliation against his will.

 From time to time, and contrary to church policy, Latter-day Saint genealogists have submitted the names of other prominent individuals, including at one-point victims of the Holocaust.
-Official policy states that church members submit the names of their own relatives for these type of ordinances, and requires that permission of the closest living relative be obtained for any baptism that is to be performed for deceased individuals born within the last 95 years.
+Official policy states that church members submit the names of their own relatives for these types of ordinances, and requires that permission of the closest living relative be obtained for any baptism that is to be performed for deceased individuals born within the last 95 years.
 Regardless, some baptisms were performed on behalf of Holocaust victims.
 When this information became public, it generated vocal criticism of the Church from Jewish groups, who found this ritual to be insulting and insensitive.
 In 1995, in part as a result of public pressure, church leaders promised to put new policies into place that would help stop the practice, unless specifically requested or approved by the surviving spouse, children or parents of the victims.

 In late 2002, information surfaced that members of the church had not stopped the practice of baptizing Jewish Holocaust victims despite directives from the church leadership.
 Criticism once again arose from Jewish groups.
 The Los Angeles-based Simon Wiesenthal Center is on record as opposing the vicarious baptism of Holocaust victims.
 Rabbi Marvin Hier of the center stated, "If these people did not contact the Latter-Day Saints themselves, the adage should be: Don't call me, I'll call you.
 With the greatest of respect to them, we do not think they are the exclusive arbitrators of who is saved."
 Recently, church leaders have agreed to meet with leaders of the World Gathering of Jewish Holocaust Survivors.